-They came from all Europe, from England and Italy and Spain and just slightly up the hill from the public garage that was to be their home from home for the next few days.
+They came from all over Europe, from England and Italy and Spain and from just slightly up the hill to the public garage that was to be their home from home for the next few days.
 They came by plane and truck and car and motor scooter, they came in and plugged into their teams, they shook hands and smiled and looked at their cars and wondered what the next few days would hold for them.

 They came to Monaco, and Monaco is different to anywhere they had raced before, even if they'd raced there previously.
 Every Monaco weekend is different from the ones that came before.